emberjs/website/source/guides/controllers/dependencies-between-controllers.md

 ```

 This tells Ember that our `CommentsController` should be able to access
-it's parent `PostController`, which can be done via `controllers.post`
+its parent `PostController`, which can be done via `controllers.post`
 (either in the template or in the controller itself).

 ```handlebars